Employing a Northeastern Co-op Student (a.k.a., Student-Employee):

 Each co-op job is assigned to a co-op coordinator.
 The co-op coordinator is your key contact and will help guide the hiring process, for each coordinator works with students in particular majors/concentrations.
 They will also, if applicable, refer students from other majors/colleges, depending on the skills and requirements of the job.

 - Review resumes

 Co-op coordinators identify appropriate candidates and forward resumes to you for review.
 You select the students to interview that best fit the skills for the position and communicate your decision to the coordinator.

 - Interview candidates

-You may conduct candidate interviews either at your place of employment, by phone or Skype (if unable to meet in person) or on Northeastern’s campus (we have a state-of-the-art employer lounge and office space for conducting interviews.)
+You may conduct candidate interviews either at your place of employment, by phone or Skype (if unable to meet in person) or on Northeastern’s campus in our state-of-the-art employer lounge and provide office space for conducting interviews.

 - Hire, train, and oversee student(s)